Updated July 1, 2021

 The Institute's surveillance testing program is being conducted via a self-collection process operated through the Caltech COVID Surveillance Lab (CCSL), located in the Beckman Institute.
 Any individual who has not yet picked up a kit for self-collection may do so between 9 a.m. and 12 p.m., Monday through Thursday at the former Tech Express location (Lloyd 107, on the Olive Walk).

 Samples should be returned only during the weeks in which an individual reports to campus.
 Instructions for how to collect samples are available in English and in Spanish.
 Specimens can be dropped off between the hours of 9 am - 4 pm, Monday through Thursday at the three drop-off locations (in front of Bechtel on the Moore Lab breezeway, the Beckman Institute courtyard, and in front of Lloyd 107).
 If you miss the drop-off time, please discard the sample and provide a new one on the next available date.

 You will only be contacted if your sample is flagged as a potential positive result; Student Wellness Services will contact you and schedule a diagnostic test to confirm your result and provide additional instructions.

 If you have additional questions about the testing program, please contact SWS at firstname.lastname@example.org; for questions about reporting to campus during this time period, or the testing requirement, please contact Employee & Organizational Development (EOD) at email@example.com.

-An individual who does not complete mandatory testing may have their access to campus restricted.
+An individual who is required to participate (as outlined above) but who does not complete mandatory testing may have their access to campus restricted.
 Non-compliance will be managed through the individuals' manager or supervisor, in consultation with Human Resources, the Office of the Provost, or the Graduate and Undergraduate Deans' offices.